Updated/reviewed by the authors, July 2017.

 Figure 2.
 Drusen are seen as undulations and elevations in the hyperreflective band of the RPE with less reflective material beneath them, while the inner retinal layers remain generally intact.

 Atrophic Macular Degeneration

-OCT can detect decreases in retinal thickness and increases in the reflectivity of the RPE detachment, which results from the decreased ability of the atrophic retinal tissue to attenuate light.
+OCT can detect decreases in retinal thickness and increases in the reflectivity of the RPE detachment, which results from the decreased ability of the atrophic retinal tissue to attenuate light and allows greater penetration of the laser beam to deeper structures as the choroid (Figure 3).
 The reduced retinal thickness and volume can be determined by the retinal maps that display the areas of greatest atrophy, identify the extent of the atrophy, and monitor progression.
 Geographic atrophy (GA) represents the final stage of dry AMD.
-6,8,10,16,17
+(6,8,10,16,17)

 Exudative Macular Degeneration